LBT-jet/LBT-v1.0-beta/README.md

 ## Parameters
 The parameter settings that a new user can adjust is in the codes/LBTinput.txt.
-Currently, it's only for a static and uniform medium.
-For a more realistic ideal/viscous hydro background, one's has to modify the interface in codes/LBT.cpp.
+The current setting is for a static and uniform medium.
+For a more realistic ideal/viscous hydro background, one can download the Hydro proffile at .

 ## Run an example
 Here is a simple example for a single jet shower parton propagation in a uniform and static medium.